CodySchrank/gSwitch/README.md

 carthage bootstrap
 ```

-and the build in xcode
+and then build in xcode

 ## FAQ